arcemu/arcemu/src/collision_tools/readme.txt

-Place compiled vmap_extractor.exe, vmap_assembler.exe, splitConfig.txt, and collision_assembly.bat in world of warcraft folder
+Place compiled vmap_extractor.exe, vmap_assembler.exe, splitConfig.txt, and collision_assembly.bat in world of warcraft folder.
+Also make sure you have your maps in world of warcraft folder too or it will fail.

 Run collision_assembly.bat.
 Please be patient this can last for 1-2 hours depending on your machine.